lydtechconsulting/component-test-framework/README.md

 https://github.com/lydtechconsulting/kafka-chaos-testing (demonstrates using Conduktor Gateway for chaos testing the service under test)

+https://github.com/lydtechconsulting/mongodb-springboot (demonstrates using MongoDB as the database for reading and writing items)

 # Configuration

 | Property                                        | Usage                                                                                                                                                                                                                                                                                                                                                                           | Default        |